 Stormwater management areas offer an opportunity to create a multi-purpose space for stormwater management and for public greenspace.
 Small parks and trails or boardwalks are typically compatible with retention ponds, drainage areas and wetlands.
 Due to the prevalence of flooding in these areas, passive recreation opportunities, like walking trails and nature observation, are generally preferred.

-Example: Heron Pond (Belnap, Illinois): Heron pond is a pond and wetland property that is home to over 100 endangered and threatened plant and animal species in the Ohio River floodplain.
+Example: Heron Pond (Belknap, Illinois): Heron pond is a pond and wetland property that is home to over 100 endangered and threatened plant and animal species in the Ohio River floodplain.
 This area is a part of the larger Little Black Slough Nature Preserve.
 The wetland property features trails, restrooms, parking and boardwalk trails through the wetlands and drainageways.
 Other recreational activities available include hunting, fishing and canoeing.

 Highly inclusive parks